-Required Report: Required - Public Distribution Date: December 13, 2021
+Required Report: Required - Public Distribution Date: January 05, 2023

-Report Number: NL2021-0033
+Report Number: NL2022-0059

 Report Name: Food and Agricultural Import Regulations and Standards

 Country Report

 Country: Netherlands

 Post: The Hague

 Report Category: FAIRS Annual Country Report

 Prepared By: Marcel Pinckaers

 Approved By: Christopher Riker

 Report Highlights:

-This report is an addendum to GAIN report number E42021-0072, the EU Food and Agricultural Import Regulations and Standards (FAIRS) Report, dated October 12, 2021.
-It is meant to be read in tandem with the aforementioned report and lists the Dutch import regulations and standards that are not harmonized within the EU, or where the Netherlands varies from the EU standards.
+This report is an addendum to the GAIN report number E42022-0063 EU Food and Agricultural Import Regulations and Standards (FAIRS) Report, October 28, 2022.
+It lists the Dutch import regulations and standards that are not harmonized within the EU or where the Netherlands varies from the EU standards.
+Summary This Food and Agricultural Import Regulations and Standards (FAIRS) Subject report was prepared by the Office of Agricultural Affairs in The Hague (FAS/The Hague).

-Summary

-This Food and Agricultural Import Regulations and Standards (FAIRS) Subject report was prepared by the Office of Agricultural Affairs in The Hague (FAS/The Hague).
 While the EU FAIRS report provides an overview of food and feed legislation currently in force for the European Union (EU), this report lists the Dutch import regulations and standards that are not harmonized within the EU or where the Netherlands varies with the EU.
-Accordingly, this report should be read in tandem with GAIN report number E42021-0072: EU FAIRS Report, October 12, 2021.
+The report should therefore be read in conjunction with the GAIN report number E42022-0063: EU FAIRS Report, October 28, 2022.
 The sections below are numbered to correspond to the numbers in the EU Report.
 Table of Content:

 Section I. General Food Laws 3

 Section II.
 Labeling Requirements 3

 Section III.
 Packaging and Container Regulations 6

 Section IV.
 Food Additive Regulations 6

 Section V. Pesticides and Contaminants 7

 Section VI.
 Other Requirements, Regulations, and Registration Measures 7

 Section VII.
-Other Specific Standards 8
+Other Specific Standards 9

 Section VIII.
 Trademarks, Brand Names, and Intellectual Property Rights 10

 Section IX.
 Import Procedures 11

 Section X. Trade Facilitation 11

 Appendix I. Government Regulatory Agency Contacts 13

 Appendix II.
 Other Import Specialist Contacts 13

 DISCLAIMER: